SAP/abap-to-json/docs/faq.md

 ## Why are special characters in JSON attribute names not escaped or unescaped?
 This is a known limitation.
 Escaping, and especially unescaping, is very performance-critical and will significantly influence parsing time.
 Cases where attribute names contain special characters are unique — ABAP field names do not allow special characters.
 So, to optimize overall performance, I have decided not to support this.
 The only cases when the parser does escaping and unescaping the attribute names are usages of the ASSOC_ARRAYS flag when table key values are converted into leading attribute names (associative arrays in terms of JSON) and generation of the structures (internally it also uses ASSOC_ARRAY flag).

+## How to define receiving structures for my JSON?
+This [online tool](https://www.findocs.xyz/tools/sap/json-to-abap) may help you to generate proper receiving ABAP structures for your input JSON.

 # Continue reading
 * [Basic usage of the class](basic.md)